Tatzyr/licensor/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake rspec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.
-Run `bundle exec licensor` to use the gem in this directory, ignoring other installed copies of this gem.
+Run `bundle exec licenza` to use the gem in this directory, ignoring other installed copies of this gem.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/Tatzyr/licensor.
+Bug reports and pull requests are welcome on GitHub at https://github.com/Tatzyr/licenza.

 ## Licence